Rashko-hash/Rashko-hash/README.md

 - 👋 Hi, I’m @Rashko-hash
 - 👀 I’m interested in Programming
-- 🌱 I’m currently learning Node
+- 🌱 I’m currently learning Android studio
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Eyecare android app dev
-- 📫 How to reach me ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact:
+- ⚡ Fun fact: Together we can change lives

 <!---
 Rashko-hash/Rashko-hash is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.